mmusu3/SE-TS-Bridge/README.md

 * To enable positional audio support go to TeamSpeak Options->Playback and ensure the `Always set clients 3D positions when available` checkbox is ticked.

 When updating either plugin, first close the respective application before re-copying the plugin files.

+#### Usage
+To enable the positional audio features the plugin requires that a TeamSpeak channel be designated as an in-game channel.
+This is done by setting the channel topic text to `sets-ingame` The text must match exactly, no extra spaces.
+Any channel not designated as in-game will function as normal like without the plugin.

 ##### Commands
 The Teamspeak plugin has a couple of chat based commands to control the audio settings.